Jonathan2251/lbd/source/c++.rst

 After c++11, programmer can use atomic to program and run the code on every different platform since the thread and atomic are part of c++ standard.
-Beside of portability, the other important benifit is the compiler can generate high performance code by the target hardware instruction rather than couting on lock() function only [#atomic-wiki]_ [#atomic-stackoverflow]_ [#atomic-herbsutter]_.
+Beside of portability, the other important benifit is the compiler can generate high performance code by the target hardware instructions rather than couting on lock() function only [#atomic-wiki]_ [#atomic-stackoverflow]_ [#atomic-herbsutter]_.

 In order to support atomic in C++ and java, llvm provides the atomic IRs here [#atomics-llvm]_ [#llvmlang-ordering]_.

-To support llvm atomic IRs, the following code added to Chapter12_1.
+For supporting llvm atomic IRs, the following code added to Chapter12_1.

 .. rubric:: lbdex/chapters/Chapter12_1/Disassembler/Cpu0Disassembler.cpp
 .. literalinclude:: ../lbdex/Cpu0/Disassembler/Cpu0Disassembler.cpp